State's deaths increase by 79 after 137 day before; cases stayed under 10K at 9,411

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 300,479, an increase of 1,441 Monday, three days after a world-record 3,309, according to Johns Hopkins.
-Ten states reported at least 50 more deaths Monday.
+29, the national toll has risen to 303,773 an increase of 3,019 Tuesday, four days after a world-record 3,309, according to Johns Hopkins.
+Twenty states reported at least 50 more deaths Tuesday with 10 in double digits.

 Cases